pvorb/image-binarization/README.md

     ![Example input](https://raw.github.com/pvorb/image-binarization/master/src/test/resources/color.png)

  2. You can preview the output image, by clicking the preview button
- 3. Adjust the coefficient (any decimal number between 0.2 and 0.5)
+ 3. Adjust the coefficient (any decimal number between 0.2 and 0.5) and window size (any odd integer between 3 and 19).
  4. Hit “Save ...” and choose a destination for the resulting PNG image.

 Here's the result of our example